It's a girl - Britain's Duchess Kate gives birth, both well, palace says

 LONDON Britain's Duchess of Cambridge, the wife of Prince William, gave birth to a girl on Saturday, the couple's second child and a great grand-daughter to Queen Elizabeth.

-The royal family's newest member was born at 8:34 a.m., some 2-1/2 hours after Kate Middleton was admitted in the early stages of labor to St Mary's Hospital, West London, the couple's Kensington Palace residence said in a statement.
+The royal family's newest member was born at 8:34 a.m.
+(0734 GMT), some 2-1/2 hours after Kate Middleton was admitted in the early stages of labour to St Mary's Hospital, West London, the couple's Kensington Palace residence said in a statement.

 Kate cradled the sleeping princess in her arms as the couple waved to the cheering crowd, although they made no comment.